apotnis07/langchain-multi-prompt-memory/README.md

 docker rm langchain-app
 ```

-Visit http://0.0.0.0:80/docs to interact with the application.
+Visit http://0.0.0.0:80/docs and select "Try it out" and enter a prompt in the text field to interact with the application.